Sam’s story of NDIS support

 - recognising non-verbal cues that Sam is feeling overwhelmed.

-Sam’s behaviour improves dramatically after a couple of supported sessions at home and the child care centre, Sam’s parents and carers at child care find it much easier to support Sam.
+After a couple of supported sessions at home and the child care centre, Sam’s parents and carers at child care find it much easier to support Sam.

-Sam and his family received a coordinated approach to early intervention.
-The early childhood partner provided some early support for Sam’s behaviour.
+Sam and his family received coordinated support through the NDIS early childhood approach.
+The early childhood partner provided some early childhood supports for Sam’s behaviour.
 The early childhood partner also organised support for Sam’s child care centre staff.
 Sam didn’t need longer-term support through the NDIS.

 *This is not the child’s real name.